 Background: The Solar System

 On the eve of GAIA's Great Expulsion and the start of the Last War the Solar System had been struggling against the Technocalypse for eight decades.
-The inner solar system was completely ravaged by the Nano-outbreak, and though the outer solar system avoided the full force of this destructive event it was now as a rule reduced to scattered populations barely subsisting.
+The inner solar system was completely ravaged by the swarms and infoplagues, and though the outer solar system avoided the full force of this destructive event it was now as a rule reduced to scattered populations barely subsisting.
 Exact statistics for casualties experienced in the preceding eight decades are difficult to come by, and are often contradictory.

 The situation wasn't quite as bleak in the outer system.
-The colonies around Jupiter, Saturn, Uranus, and Neptune had suffered comparatively minor direct damage from the Technocalypse and were jockeying amongst themselves for hegemony.
+The colonies and independent polities around Jupiter, Saturn, Uranus, and Neptune had suffered comparatively minor direct damage from the Technocalypse and were jockeying amongst themselves for hegemony.
 The numerous minor communities in the Main Asteroid Belt, Trojan Asteroids, Kuiper Belt, and Oort Cloud had a mixed success rate.
 Fiercely independent and individualistic several thrived, however many others slowly wasted away, and some abruptly vanished due to accident or destruction by the Technocalypse.

 The intention of this population boom was to replace casualties from the eight decades of the Technocalypse and restore the overall demographic distribution prior to the outbreak.
 Over the previous centuries the convergence of several factors (including the increase in average human life span, increased availability of education for women, and the choice of alternative fertility options) lead to a general trend of a focus on having smaller families that were started later in life throughout most cultures.
 Governments understood they had to increase social acceptance for procreation and raising of children.
 Some historians (notably the Negentropist school of Socioectropy) have questioned the cause for this preoccupation, and theorize it may have been an institutionalized form of political fear mongering rather than an actual risk of extinction.
 Public relation campaigns centered on memorable slogans campaigns included "True Patriots of Earth have Two Kids" and "Babies: They`re our only Future".
 Strong ethnoreligious identification, related to the upsurge of conservative purist religious movements, and clade identification, associated with post-biopunk subcultures, also provided ideological pressure for certain minority groups to reproduce.

 During this time GAIA, transcended and became the first Second Singularity transapient in terragen history.
 She kept secret her new transcendence, and may not have fully recognized the extent of her own capacity or else employed self-restraint.
 She began expanding beyond her primary role of nanodefense into additional projects, integrating herself into other of Earth's systems.
-As a result, the Treaty Org became increasingly dependent on GAIA not just for nanodefenses but also to implement economic planning.
+As a result, the Treaty Org became increasingly dependent on GAIA not just for defenses but also to implement economic planning.
 One example of her development that caught the attention of contemporary transapients was that GAIA held a near monopoly on the remaining amat farms.

 Background: The Treaty Org